CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-beta.md

 ## Login

-Due to an ongoing technical challenges, double login is required to access the service.
+Due to an ongoing technical challenges, double login is required.
 We apologise for the complexity of this process.
 Please following these steps:

-1. Navigate to https://sd-connect.sd.csc.fi  We suggest to use Google Chrome or Firefox for optimal service performance.
+1. Navigate to https://sd-connect.sd.csc.fi  We suggest to use Google Chrome for optimal service performance, Firefox is also supported.
 Please, clear browser history and cookies if you have accessed the service before.

-3. Choose your login method (CSC Login, HAKA) and click on *Login*.
-In the new page, enter your username and password, and clcik on *Login*.
+3. Choose the login method (CSC Login, HAKA) and click on *Login*.
+In the new page, enter username and password, and clcik on *Login*.

 5. Verify your identity with the temporary code (Multi-factor authentication); click on *Continue*.